 Why do we survey victims?

 We are committed to providing a high quality service to victims of crime.
-The Victim Satisfaction Survey allows us to monitor how well we delivering our services and to identify areas for improvement.
+The victim satisfaction survey allows us to monitor how well we are delivering our services and to identify areas for improvement.

 Ensuring that we are providing a high quality service to victims of crime is essential in maintaining and building confidence in policing.

-The table below shows the results of the victim satisfaction survey since it began in 2016.
+The table below shows the results of the victim satisfaction survey over the last five years.